How to value a business: 7 methods and examples (UK)

 External factors also play a role.
 Competition, intangible assets, future growth prospects, and even geopolitical events can shift what buyers are willing to pay.

-Here are six proven methods to value your business.
-These fall into three main approaches: asset-based (what you own), income-based (what you earn), and cost-based (what it would take to replicate your business).
+Several proven approaches exist for calculating what your business is worth.
+These fall into three main categories: asset-based (what you own), income-based (what you earn), and cost-based (what it would take to replicate your business).

 Book valuation

-Book valuation calculates your business worth using a simple formula: value = assets − liabilities.
 This method treats your business as the sum of everything it owns minus everything it owes.
+Your net worth under this approach comes directly from your balance sheet.

-• Physical property: includes land, buildings, vehicles, equipment, inventory
+- Physical property: land, buildings, vehicles, equipment, and inventory

-• Financial assets: includes cash and accounts receivable (money customers owe you)
+- Financial assets: cash and accounts receivable (money customers owe you)

-• Debt obligations: include business loans and credit lines
+- Debt obligations: business loans and credit lines

-• Outstanding payments: include taxes owed and accounts payable (unpaid bills)
+- Outstanding payments: taxes owed and accounts payable (unpaid bills)

 Liquidation value

-Liquidation value estimates what you'd receive if you closed the business today, sold all assets, and paid off all debts.
+Liquidation value is relevant when you need to understand the minimum your business could fetch in a quick sale.
+It estimates what you'd receive if you closed today, sold all assets, and paid off all debts.

 Unlike book value, which uses purchase prices minus depreciation, liquidation value reflects current market prices.
 Assets often sell for less in a forced sale, so liquidation value is typically lower than book value.